ernest1027/Whatswhere/README.md

 * Pages allowing the users to submit stock level data while at the store

-WhatsWhere also provides us insight into local consumer spending habits that could potentially be used to better target other food-related products and services to communities.
-This data could very well become more valuable than the alternative monetization option of promoted stores.
+WhatsWhere also provides us insight into local consumer spending habits that can be used to better target other food-related products and services to communities.
+This data would likely become more valuable than the alternative monetization option of promoted stores.

 ## What's the WhatsWhere Score?

 The WhatsWhere score is a number from 0-100 that tells the user how desirable a store is based on their shopping list.
-A score of 100 would mean that a user can get their shopping list done with ease!
+A score of 100 means that a user can get their shopping list done with ease!
 The user won't have to worry about picking undesirable produce or fighting over the last bag of chips.
 We use our proprietary algorithm uses numerous factors to accurately calculate the desirability of each store for each and every user.
 Simply put, users can always find the store they should go to using the WhatsWhere score.

 ## Why WhatsWhere?